awei01/katsu-site-source/posts/2014-07-16-how-to-pack-a-suit-jacket.md

 [![](http://2.bp.blogspot.com/-xR003ETVwQ8/U8A0vCiTv3I/AAAAAAAAAjQ/xbQ4Rp26CvE/s1600/packing.jpg)](http://2.bp.blogspot.com/-xR003ETVwQ8/U8A0vCiTv3I/AAAAAAAAAjQ/xbQ4Rp26CvE/s1600/packing.jpg)

-	1.Grab your suit jacket
+	1. Grab your suit jacket
-	2.Reach both hands into the shoulders of the jacket 3.Ensure your hands reach to the end of the shoulder inside the jacket 4.Fold the shoulders back to meet each other (as if clapping your hands together) 5.Take one of your hands and turn the jacket inside out by folding it over the other shoulder (Keeping the lining outside keeps the fabric safe when packed)
+	2. Reach both hands into the shoulders of the jacket
+	3. Ensure your hands reach to the end of the shoulder inside the jacket
+	4. Fold the shoulders back to meet each other (as if clapping your hands together)
+	5. Take one of your hands and turn the jacket inside out by folding it over the other shoulder (Keeping the lining outside keeps the fabric safe when packed)
-	6.Ensure it's folded over neatly, meeting the other shoulder, 7.Straighten it out
+	6. Ensure it's folded over neatly, meeting the other shoulder,
+	7. Straighten it out
-	8.Fold it half neatly
+	8. Fold it half neatly
-	9.Place neatly in your suitcase and hop on the bus/car/boat/plane!
+	9. Place neatly in your suitcase and hop on the bus/car/boat/plane!

 To see the full video how-to, follow us on [Instagram](http://instagram.com/9tailors).
 Happy travels, gentlemen!